 Catch and store your own rainwater!
 As California faces serious water shortages the importance of storing and reusing residential water supplies is ever growing.
 Take a stand now to reduce your dependence on Municipal water supply.
 Whether diverting roof water into large cisterns for storage, backyard ponds or into mulch basins around fruit trees, you will be impressed how much water you can harvest from your roof.

 In our experience, this is one of the most effective and enjoyable ways to build community in your backyard.
-Gathering around a fire-pit to play music, roast some marshmollows or simply enjoy the night, is an ancient human tradition.
+Gathering around a fire-pit to play music, roast some marshmallows or simply enjoy the night, are all a part of an ancient human tradition of fellowship and communion.